 As reflected by ‘In The Cloudy Domain’, ‘Dead Of Night’ and the closing title song, the album sensitively deals with the themes of pain and loss as a melancholic audio diary of midlife.
 Richly melodic with dreamy synths and Daly’s distinctive afflicted voice taking centre stage, there is however a hopeful optimism for what remains.

-While on a UK tour with Howard Jones, the CHINA CRISIS frontman kindly talked to The Electricity Club about his continuing artistic motivations, digging out his old synths and much more…
+While on a UK tour with Howard Jones, the CHINA CRISIS frontman kindly talked about his continuing artistic motivations, digging out his old synths and much more…

 You had two solo mini-album releases before with ‘The Visionary Mindset Experience’ in 2007 and ‘How To Live & Love Your Life’ in 2008, so what inspired you to do a full-length record?